Creating an Irresistible Elevator Pitch

 Practice.
 Pitch your book to everyone you meet.
-Most of them will be much easier to pitch to than a real agent or publisher, because it’s not their job to turn you down.
+Most of them will be much easier to pitch to than an actual agent or publisher, because it’s not their job to turn you down.

 Note what people say.
 If it’s anything other than, ‘Awesome!’ then we have more work to do.
-Hone.
-Hone.
-Hone.
+Hone it.
+Fix it.
+Hone it again.
 Gain confidence.
 Get it memorised.
-And then on that glorious day when you bump into the perfect literary agent you’ll be ready and you’ll nail it.
+And then, on that glorious day when you bump into the perfect literary agent, you’ll be ready and you’ll nail it.

 OK, let’s rewind.

 ‘So, what’s your book about?’ the agent asks.

 ‘Well, it’s a spy thriller, and the basic idea is…’

 Then you hit her with your High Concept.